SHUD-System/SHUD/README.md

 ./configure
 ```

-This configure is to download teh SUNDIALS from GitHub and install it on your
+This configure is to download teh SUNDIALS from GitHub and install it on your computer.

 **Step 2: Compile SHUD with gcc**